ByteBuildersLabs/GameJamDojo/contracts/README.md

 sozo migrate apply

 # Start Torii
+# Replace <WORLD_ADDRESS> with the address of the deployed world from the previous step
-torii --world 0x128bda34ac94a34dc53ea0ee024649f80ace13312a7dacdc9d541e6d4165ac1 --allowed-origins "*"
+torii --world <WORLD_ADDRESS> --allowed-origins "*"
 ```

 ---

 ## Contribution

-This starter project is a constant work in progress and contributions are greatly appreciated!

 1. **Report a Bug**

     - If you think you have encountered a bug, and we should know about it, feel free to report it [here](https://github.com/dojoengine/dojo-starter/issues) and we will take care of it.

 2. **Request a Feature**

     - You can also request for a feature [here](https://github.com/dojoengine/dojo-starter/issues), and if it's viable, it will be picked for development.

 3. **Create a Pull Request**
     - It can't get better then this, your pull request will be appreciated by the community.

 Happy coding!